villares/py.processing-play/java_to_python.md

 | `for (int i = start; i <limit; i += step) {…` | `for i in range (start, limit, step):…` |
 | `for (Ball b: arrayListOfBalls) {…` | `for b in listOfBalls:…` |

-Similar to `null` in Java we have the value ` None` in Python they are not totally equivalent but it is a good guess to make the substitution.
+Similar to `null` in Java we have the value ` None` in Python, they are not totally equivalent but it is usually a good guess to make the substitution.

 ### Looping with `for`